 The fact is that animals were meant to have fleas, even ticks!
 Think...
 Mother Nature even makes some parasites species specific, although the deer tick can carry and transmit disease to other animals.
 None of us would care to go back to cave man days but neither should we ignore the obvious.
 What is unnatural about our wonderfully evolved domestic canine is that Nature never intended dogs to be inundated with UNnatural substances.
 Trust me, if you breed them right, raise them right, and use common sense in caring for them, Nature will take care of the rest.

 As a newly informed owner you probably won't need flea and tick prevention but if you do, you will be able to work with your vet to unravel any allergic or toxic reactions.
 Your veterinarian doesn't know you use a pest control (exterminators) company - or that you take early morning strolls across the ninth green with the dog.
 He doesn't know that you live between two fields that were just crop-dusted or next to a freeway interchange where toxic fumes belch over your dogs, or that you just installed new carpet or paneling.

 Above all, please remember, there were no warnings on lead based paint, cigarette packages, asbestos, Agent Orange, or Dursban, products to which you and your pets have been exposed.
 EPA finally banned the use of Dursban from schools and public buildings but it is still used in flea and tick dips and to treat for termites.
-Note: In 2010 Dow petitioned the EFA to lift the ban on Durbsan.
+In 2010 Dow petitioned the EPA to lift the ban on Durbsan.
 NOTE: Dursban and similar pesticides are legal in other countries that ship "treated" FURNITURE and BEDDING to the U.S. Read the labels.
 And then try for natural, harmless solutions to caring for yourself, and your dog or cat.